What is the MiCA Regulation?

 How long does it take to get a CASP license?

-(a) Prior to the actual hearing of an application for a permit before CASP, the recommended to consult the business plan of the prospective CASP with the NBS and then proceed with the preparation of the application itself – this process may take varying lengths of time depending on the readiness of the CASP, in our experience with licensing proceedings for financial institutions, approximately 3 months should be expected;
+recommended to consult the business plan of the prospective CASP with the NBS and then proceed with the preparation of the application itself – this process may take varying lengths of time depending on the readiness of the CASP, in our experience with licensing proceedings for financial institutions, approximately 3 months should be expected;

-(c) If the application is not complete, NBS will set a deadline for completion of the application (this deadline will be individual depending on the extent of the required completion, we expect this deadline to be between 30 and 60 days).
+(c) If the application is incomplete, NBS will set a deadline for completion of the application (this deadline will be individual depending on the extent of the required completion, we expect this deadline to be between 30 and 60 days).
 If the application is complete, NBS will notify the applicant; if it is not complete even within the additional time period, NBS will reject the application.

 (d) Within 40 business days of the submission of a complete application, NBS will issue a decision (grant permission / deny permission).
 This period may be suspended for 20 working days if the NBS requests further documentation.